 Happy Canada Day & Happy Gardens

 I think this garden represents the best part of Canada, as it is a blended front-yard garden.
 Why does it represent Canada?
-Because so many cultures, starting with our two original ones, French and English, blend together so well.
-[Ed: We are correctly reminded that the French and English, along with other Europeans, were relative newcomers […]
+Because so man online pharmacy buy levitra soft with best prices today in the USA y cultures, starting with our two original ones, French and English, blend together so well.
+[Ed: We are […]

 I might have to spray-paint my Alliums